JoelLefkowitz/paths/README.md

 clang++ -std=c++11 $(find src test -name "*.cpp") -lpthread -lgtest
 ```

-For more flexible local development and to compile the test suites in parallel install `scons`:
+For more flexible local development and to compile the test suites in parallel install `scons` and the `SConstruct.py` script's dependencies:

 ```bash
 pip install emoji psutil scons